Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-where $N_S$ is the number of velocity vectors per velocity field and $\bs{x}_n={(x,y)}_n$ is the spatial coordinates of the $n^{th}$ vector, which has fluctuating components denoted by $u'$ and $v'$ in the streamwise and transverse directions, respectively.
-As $N_S > N_T$, the method of snapshots was used to perform the \ac{POD}, with the two-point correlation of $\bs{X}$ in time given by the matrix form of equation (\ref{eq:Ct})
+where $N_S$ denotes the number of velocity vectors per velocity field and $\bs{x}_n={(x,y)}_n$ represents the spatial coordinates of the $n^{th}$ vector, with fluctuating components $u'$ and $v'$ corresponding to the streamwise and transverse directions, respectively.
+Since $N_S > N_T$, the method of snapshots was employed to perform the \ac{POD}.
+The two-instant correlation of $\bs{X}$ is expressed in matrix form as

 the eigendecomposition of which